FrictionalContactLibrary/fclib-library/README.md

 The hdf5 file can be read with the fclib API in C or in Python.
 The code can be found at [FrictionalContactLibrary/fclib](https://github.com/FrictionalContactLibrary/fclib)

-More information is avalaible on the [website](https://frictionalcontactlibrary.github.io/index.html)
+More information is avalaible on the [website of the fclib project](https://frictionalcontactlibrary.github.io/index.html)

 What is fclib ?
 ---------------